sknop/shoe-store/lab2.md

   GROUP BY email
   HAVING COUNT(DISTINCT brand) = 2 AND COUNT(brand) > 10;
 ```
+> [!NOTE]
-NOTE: We sum all orders of brands 'Braun-Bruen' and 'Will Inc' for each customer and offer a special promotion if the sum is larger than ten.
+> We sum all orders of brands 'Braun-Bruen' and 'Will Inc' for each customer
+> and offer a special promotion if the sum is larger than ten.

 Now we are ready to store the results for all calculated promotions.